This is Real

 Despite being happier than ever—and I really mean that—I am still facing some mega challenges.
 If I had to give 2017 a name, it would be, “The year of trying new stuff, most of which doesn’t work, doesn’t last, or turns out to be something I don’t want after all.”

 In the last year, I’ve moved multiple times, searching for the place that feels like home.
-I’ve had five different roommates (seven if you include my parents, and eight if you include Max).
+I’ve had five different roommates (seven if you include my parents, and eight if you include our family dog Max).
 I've had four house sitting gigs.
 Of course, because everything I own fits in my car, moving doesn't require the effort it once did, but still.

 I built a website, created some professional offerings in nutrition and wellness, and found a few clients, only to discover that conventional nutritional counseling (e.g. “eat this, not that”) felt really icky.
 I wondered if I even wanted to be a nutritionist at all, since prescriptive food rules are so out of alignment with my own food recovery journey.
 I had to explore how I could apply my food philosophy, based in mindfulness and radical self-love, to the realm of nutrition.